ShakexSempe/JS-shopping-list/README.md

 - if the items in the list = 0 then we remove the .show-container from container as there are no elements to display.
 - displayAlert(alert message to show item has been removed);
 - setBackToDefault();

+### editItem()
+- access grocery item same way as deleteItem(): with 'element' variable.
+- apply edit option values to items ( ie. editElement, editID, editID)
+- 1: editElement = button being clicked on, then the parent element of that button(= .btn-container), then the sibling of the btn-container which is the p.title"item".
+P = the value we want to access. (editElement is the name of the item entered by user)
+-grocery value = the editElement inner html (ie. name of the item);

 ### removeFromLocalStorage
 -